Skip to content

 76% gatecurrentPass-through confidenceIndustry utilization68%74%76%82%Above the gate, pass-through looks more credible.
 Below it, the page stays yellow: wait.

-Input Blend
+Input blend

 Henry Hub natural gasEIA benchmark series